narakeet/examples/slides/README.md

 ```
 ~~~

-In case there is also an image or a video in the same scene, Video Puppet will show the slide over the scene, with a dark backdrop shadow to create contrast between the text and the background.
+In case there is also an image or a video in the same scene, Narakeet will show the slide over the scene, with a dark backdrop shadow to create contrast between the text and the background.
 This works well if the image or video behind the slide is mostly in light colours.

 For darker images or videos,  set the slide theme to `light` using the theme stage direction, to switch to lighter colors in the slide without a backdrop.